 Hooman Keshavarzi has also authored several published academic papers in recognized peer-reviewed journals on integrating Islamic spirituality into modern psychological practice.

 In addition to his academic training, Hooman Keshavarzi has studied Islamic theology both formally and informally.
 He is a student of Shaykh Muhammad Zakariya from Toronto, Canada, where he attended his hadith and spiritual discourses for a number of years.
-After moving to Chicago, he studied informally with Shaykh Azeemuddin Ahmed enrolling in Darussalam Academy for 4 years.
+After moving to Chicago, he studied informally with Shaykh Azeemuddin Ahmed, later formally enrolling in Darussalam Academy for 4 years.
 During this time he also did some specialized coursework with Shaykh Amin Kholwadia in Islamic counseling.
 He then transferred to Darul Qasim where he is continuing his higher Islamic education.

 1-855-5KHALIL Ext: 703

 Fahad Khan, MA, MBS, Psy.D